ashishkum-bitm/ashishkum-bitm/README.md

 - 👋 Hi, I’m @ashishkum-bitm
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...